Few Louisvillians in recent memory possessed more moxie than Rev. Louis Coleman.

 Others’ view of Coleman was even darker, with some suggesting his activism was a racket aimed at pumping money from corporations interested in smoothing the way for their projects into his own Justice Resource Center.

 Motivation to do something big often comes from something bigger than yourself.
-For Rev. Louis Coleman, motivation and empowerment for his activism were rooted in his understanding of the Bible.
-Coleman was a long-time pastor, and cited his faith as the reason he was so committed to social justice.
+For Rev. Louis Coleman, inspiration and empowerment for his activism were rooted in his understanding of the Bible.
+Coleman was a long-time pastor and cited his faith as the reason he was so committed to social justice.
 When he read scripture, he saw Jesus repeatedly challenge authority and take up for the underdog.
 He thought the Christian church should do the same.

-People with moxie persist, long after most others give up.
+People with moxie persist long after most others give up.

 There’s always more to do.
 Coleman would likely remain unsatisfied with the air quality in Rubbertown and much of the West End of Louisville, which remains worse than the more affluent East End.
 It’s not difficult to imagine him lacing up his running shoes, grabbing his bullhorn, and leading a small crowd in a rousing chorus of “No justice, no peace.”